 CINE 200.
 Cinema Form and Concept I. 3 Hours.

-Semester course; 1 lecture and 4 studio hours.
+Semester course; 1 lecture and 3 studio hours.
 3 credits.
-Prerequisites: CINE 101 and CINE 390.
-Enrollment is restricted to B.A. in Cinema majors.
-Concepts, issues and processes involved in feature and short-form narrative screenplay writing.
+Prerequisites: CINE 100, CINE 101 and CINE 390.
+Enrollment is restricted to students in the Bachelor of Arts in Cinema program.
+Concepts, issues and processes involved in narrative screenplay writing and film production.

 CINE 201.
 Cinema Form and Concept II.
 3 Hours.

-Semester course; 1 lecture and 4 studio hours.
+Semester course; 1 lecture and 3 studio hours.
 3 credits.
-Prerequisite: CINE 200.
-Enrollment is restricted to cinema majors.
-Concepts, issues and processes involved in pre-production planning for feature and short-form narrative filmmaking.
+Prerequisites: CINE 100, CINE 101 and CINE 200.
+Enrollment is restricted to students in the Bachelor of Arts in Cinema program.
+Concepts, issues and processes involved in pre-production planning for narrative filmmaking.

 CINE 217.
 Mechanics of Screenwriting.
 3 Hours.